hanling3/recipe-book/documents/discovery-and-planning.md

 ## Interview Protocol

 Hi, thank you for joining us today.
 The purpose of this interview is to better understand the users’ needs for a recipe finder.
 Is it okay if we record this interview today?
 [Start Zoom recording or audio recording if consent is received.
+...
+Thank you for your time.
+If you want to have your responses not included in our research, please let us know within 24 hours after the interview.
+If you’re interested in learning more about our interview results, please feel free to contact us at ac2687@cornell.edu (or your own Cornell email).

 ## Interview Questions